microsoft/pxt-ev3/docs/tutorials/touch-sensor-values.md

 ## Step 8

-Now, plug your @boardnickname@ into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
+Now, plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
 Follow the directions to save your program to the brick.

 Attach a Large motor to Port A, and a Touch sensor to Port 1 on your brick.
 Test your program by pressing the ENTER button.
 When the motor starts, press the touch sensor.
 Does the motor stop as expected?